RealM0F/web-custom-calculator/README.md

-# Final Project: Custom Calculator
+# Web 1.0 Final Project: Custom Calculator

 ## Description

+This calculator implements a function I've written for another project - calculating your Level given your total earned XP.

+## Assignment Description

 This is an open-ended assignment for you to practice the skills you've learned so far in order to make a custom calculator application.
 This assignment will reinforce core concepts used in programming with JavaScript.
 You'll get a chance to practice using Flex Box, CSS styling, querySelector, and event listeners in JavaScript.